boltex/mathnotes/README.md

 TODO
 ----
-- Fix sizes, colors and crop the portraits of mathematicians in the background.
+- Add material to the Min/Max section